hypertrack/sdk-maps-google-android/README.md

-# HyperTrack Android Maps utility library for google maps
+# HyperTrack Android Maps utility library for google maps (DEPRECATED)

+> This library is DEPRECATED and not supported by Hypertrack team.
+Please do not depend on it and use your own solutions

 ![Android HyperTrackViews SDK](https://img.shields.io/badge/Android%20Views%20SDK-0.6.0-brightgreen.svg)